create-photo-directory-showcase-work

 Common Mistakes to Avoid

 Even experienced photographers and designers sometimes fall into common traps when creating photo directories.
-Being aware of these pitfalls can help you avoid them.
+Being aware of these pitfalls can help you avoid them and create a more effective showcase from the start.

 Overcrowding is perhaps the most prevalent mistake.
 The temptation to include “just one more” excellent image often leads to bloated directories that dilute overall impact.
 Remember that each additional photo should meaningfully contribute to your narrative—when in doubt, leave it out.
-I’ve seen portfolios with 15 stunning images outperform those with 50 good ones many times.
+I’ve seen portfolios with 15 stunning images outperform those with 50 good ones countless times.
+Your directory should be a greatest hits album, not a complete discography.

 FAQs